 It never felt the trickling moisture run:

-Laura’ desperation seems to reach new lows as on a random day she takes one of the left over seeds from the fruit that she ate (remember how I said this would come back into play?) and tries to plant it.
+Laura’s desperation seems to reach new lows as on a random day she takes one of the leftover seeds from the fruit that she ate (remember how I said this would come back into play?) and tries to plant it.
 The imagery here is really engaging as the narrator talks of her watering the plant with her own tears.
-Of course this is probably symbolic rather than being intended to be taken literally.
+Of course, this is probably symbolic rather than being intended to be taken literally.
 What’s clear though is that it doesn’t seem to work.
 The fact that this seed doesn’t turn into a fruit either signifies a long passage of time, in order for Laura to be sure that it didn’t bear fruit or is in fact more of a metaphor for her impatience.
 Perhaps she craves instant gratification and the idea of waiting for a seed to grow is just too much for her!
 I think the latter is probably more reasonable.
 Although, the passage of time is a reoccurring and significant theme throughout ‘Goblin Market’.

 While with sunk eyes and faded mouth